 KNBS students are given the opportunity to lead on many areas within our school community.
-By experiencing leading certain projects and working as part of specific teams, students will be well equipped to take on and flourish leadership roles once they leave KNBS.
-The creation of different leadership pathways also contributes to the successful school environment at KNBS, as students can play a direct role in the decision making on issues around the school.
+By experiencing a leadership position and working together as part of specific teams, students will be well equipped to take on and flourish in leadership roles once they leave KNBS.
+The creation of different leadership pathways also contributes to the successful school environment at KNBS, as students can play a direct role in the decision making on different projects and issues around the school

 The KNBS 'STRIVE' values of Self-discipline, Teamwork, Resilience, Initiative, Vision and Endeavour underpin all the efforts and projects undertaken by the different student leadership pathways throughout the year.
+We strive to have a leadership programme here at KNBS that is run by students, for the students.